sahilkhan2000/GuessTheNumber/README.md

 # GuessTheNumber
-A basic game to guess the number that is choosen by computer
+A basic game to guess the number that is choosen by computer in C language